bowd/cljs-rails/README.md

       main.cljs.edn
 ```

-> You can provide a different name as the first argument of the install generator
+> You can provide a different name as the first argument of the install generator.

 ## Prior art